codinux-gmbh/Stopwatch/README.md

         // you can also log the statistics at a defined time:
         (1..10).forEach {
-          // only adds the elapsed times to statistics, but doesn't print it Stopwatch.addDurationToStatistics("My heavy task") { myTask() }
+          // only adds the elapsed times to statistics, but doesn't log it Stopwatch.addDurationToStatistics("My heavy task") { myTask() }
         }
-        Stopwatch.printStatistics("My heavy task") // now print statistics for this task at any time you like.
+        Stopwatch.logStatistics("My heavy task") // now log statistics for this task at any time you like.
 Logs something like this:
         // [main] INFO net.codinux.util.Stopwatch - My heavy task [10]: min 500.126 ms, avg 500.182 ms, max 500.319 ms, total 05.001 s

         // statistics by default are logged when the JVM shuts down.
 This looks something like this: